OpenLightingProject/rp2040-dmxsun/README.md

 Since this is a project that adheres to the guidelines set by RaspberryPi for its pico-sdk (hopefully), you best make sure to follow the detailed documentation at https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf.

+The build process will also build the React App for the integrated Web UI.
+For this to work, you will need to have NodeJS 14+ and NPM installed.
+React and all other JavaScript dependencies will be downloaded during the build, so make sure you are connected to the internet.

 Basically with all dependencies installed, the following steps should suffice:
 ```
 git clone https://github.com/OpenLightingProject/rp2040-dongle.git